mlesniak/domain/mlesniak.com/index.md

 # Hello, world!

-This is the homepage of Michael C. Lesniak.
-Currently, you won't  find a lot of content here, since it serves primarily as a testbed for playing with different server technologies.
+This is the homepage of Dr. Michael C. Lesniak.
+Currently, you won't  find a lot of content here, since it serves primarily as a testbed for playing with different client and server technologies.

-Nevertheless, if you have any questions, feel free to [mail](mailto:mail@mlesniak.com) me.
+Nevertheless, if you have any questions, feel free to write me a [mail](mailto:mail@mlesniak.com) or contact me on [twitter](http://www.twitter.com/mlesniak).

 ![Photo of Michael Lesniak](photo.jpg)